-Each June the Village Certifies an ordinance to the Department of Labor and the Secretary of State's Office adopting the latest prevailing wages for anyone employed in any Public Works for the Village.
-Please find the attached ordinance for Village Board of Trustees' approval.
-Please add this item to the Village Board Meeting Agenda of June 18, 2009.
+Each June the Village certifies an ordinance to the Department of Labor and the Secretary of State" Office adopting the latest Prevailing Wages for anyone employed in any public works for the Village.
+Please add this item to the Village Board Meeting agenda of June 21,2012.
+Due to time restraints, a waiver of first is requested.